Invariance of plurigenera and good minimal models: Relative Iitaka fibrations

-where $Z_m$ denotes the image of $\varphi_{mD}$.
-By \cite[Sections 2.1.A, 2.1.B]{La1} for all $m>0$ sufficiently divisible the maps $\varphi_{mD}$ are birational to a fixed morphism of normal $S$-schemes called the \textit{Iitaka fibration of $D$ over $S$}, satisfying $\varphi_{\infty,\ast}\cO_{X_{\infty}}=\cO_{Z_{\infty}}$.
-By a slight abuse of notation we will also refer to the maps $\varphi_{mD}$ as the Iitaka fibration of $D$, whenever $m>0$ is sufficiently divisible (this shall not cause too much confusion, as we will primarily be concerned with semiample $D$).
-When $S$ is integral, the \textit{Iitaka dimension of $D$ over $S$} is defined to be the dimension of the generic fiber of $Z_\infty\to S$, and will be denoted by $\kappa(D/S)$.
-Note that if $s\in S$ is a closed point and $X$ is flat over $S$, then $\kappa(D/S)\leq \kappa(D_s)$ by upper-semicontinuity of cohomology.\\
+where $Z_m$ denotes the image of $\phi_{|mD|}$.
+By \cite[Sections 2.1.A and 2.1.B]{La1} for all $m>0$ sufficiently divisible the maps $\phi_{|mD|}$ are birational to a fixed morphism of integral normal $B$-schemes called the \textit{Iitaka fibration of $D$ over $B$}, satisfying $\phi_{\infty,\ast}\cO_{X_{\infty}}=\cO_{Z_{\infty}}$.
+By a slight abuse of notation we will also refer to the maps $\phi_{|mD|}$ as the Iitaka fibration of $D$, whenever $m>0$ is sufficiently divisible (this shall not cause too much confusion, as we will primarily be concerned with semiample $D$).
+The above definitions extend naturally to $\bQ$-Cartier $\bQ$-divisors.